swayamterode/Codes/Languages/JavaScript/README.md

 use `${variable_name}`

-This can be used in strings, to replace the use of execusive + (plus) in the string!
+This can be used in strings, to replace the use of executive + (plus) in the string!

 ```js
 let age = 22;